zvansom/bootstrap-mockups/readme.md

-## Mockups Lab
+# Mockups Lab

-We'd like you to code up the mockups using Twitter Bootstrap.
+We'd like you to recreate some mockups using Twitter Bootstrap.

 ## Getting Started